opengeospatial/geoparquet/format-specs/geoparquet.md

 ## File Extension

 It is RECOMMENDED to use `.parquet` as the file extension for a GeoParquet file.
+This provides the best interoperability with existing Parquet tools.
 The file extension `.geoparquet` SHOULD NOT be used.